DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/plugin_dev_guide.md

 ## Generating an AaC Project (Gen-Project Command)

-AaC is a modular capability that embraces the concept of 3rd party plugins.
-We recognize that your team will have unique needs and will want to tailor the AaC capability to your unique domain.
-The first step in creating one or more custom plugins for your needs is to create a project.
+AaC is a modular system that embraces the concept that each team will have unique needs and will want to tailor the AaC capability to their unique domain.
+The first step in creating one or more custom plugins is to create a project.
 We recommend you create a project in your Git repository manager and `clone` it to your local machine.
 Create a project definition (i.e. `my_project.aac`) in the root folder.

 Example project model:
 ```yaml